boucadair/udp-ipfix/draft-boucadair-opsawg-tsvwg-udp-ipfix.md

 * Name:  udpOptions
 * ElementID:  TBD1
 * Description: Observed UDP options of a Flow.
 The information is encoded in a set of bit fields.
 Multiple instances of the udpOptions IE are included to cover the 0-255 range ({{instances}}); each 64 values are mapped to an IE with th order preserved.
 Options are mapped to bits according to their option numbers.
-Option number X is mapped to bit X[64] of the IE instance determined by the order "[1+X/64]".
+Option number X is mapped to bit X[64] of the IE instance determined by the order "1+1[X/64]".
 A bit is set to 1 (or 0) if the corresponding UDP option is observed (or not).
-For example, (1) if only option kinds =<63 are observed, then only one udpOptions IE instance is included, (2) if only option kinds =<127 are observed, then two udpOptions IEs instances are included, (3) if some option kinds =<63 while others are >=192 are observed, then four udpOptions IE instances are included with the second and third IE instances are set to 0, etc.
+A udpOptions IE instance MAY be ommited if there is no ambiguity to determine the position of an observed UDP option.
+For example, (1) if only option kinds =<63 are observed, then only one udpOptions IE instance is included, (2) if only option kinds =<127 are observed, then two udpOptions IEs instances are included, (3) if some option kinds =<63 while others are >=192 are observed, then four udpOptions IE instances are included with the second and third IE instances are both set to 0, etc.
 * Abstract Data Type:  unsigned64
 * Data Type Semantics:  flags
-* Additional Information:  {{!I-D.ietf-tsvwg-udp-options}}.
-See the assignments in the "xxxx" IANA registry at URL_IANA_UDP_OPTIONS.
+* Additional Information: See the assigned UDP options in the "UDP Option Kind Numbers" registry at URL_IANA_UDP_OPTIONS.
+See {{!I-D.ietf-tsvwg-udp-options}} for more details about UDP options.
 * Reference:  [This-Document]

 ~~~~